telerik/winforms-docs/treeview/working-with-nodes/filtering-nodes.md

 # Filtering Nodes

 RadTreeView supports filtering of its nodes according to their __Text__ property.
-In order to apply a filter, you should set the __Filter__ property of RadTreeView to the desired text value.
+In order to apply a filter, you should set the __Filter__ property to the desired text value.

 For example, if we have this RadTreeView instance:

 ![treeview-working-with-nodes-filtering 001](images/treeview-working-with-nodes-filtering001.png)

-and we set the Filter property as shown below:
+and we set the __Filter__ property as shown below:

 {{source=..\SamplesCS\TreeView\WorkingWithNodes\WorkingWithNodes1.cs region=filter}}
 {{source=..\SamplesVB\TreeView\WorkingWithNodes\WorkingWithNodes1.vb region=filter}}